30X40 Barndominium Floor Plans

 30×40 Barndominium Floor Plans Things to Consider

-A barndo with 30’ x 40’ floor area is best for a small family with one or two children.
+A barndo with a 30’ x 40’ floor area is best for a small family with one or two children.
 The parents can have the master’s suite with its own bathroom and walk-in closet, while each child may occupy their own bedroom.
 They have the option to share a bathroom to maximize space.

 If you are fortunate to own the land in a place with an amazing view, consider using large windows and installing them strategically.
-This way, you can still enjoy the panoramic landscape when the weather requires you to stay indoors.
+This way, you can still enjoy the scenic landscape when the weather requires you to stay indoors.

 Closets and Storage

 However, you should still include a utility room for cleaning appliances and repair equipment.
-This can double as storage for holiday décor, luggage and travel or party accessories.
+This can double as storage for holiday décor, luggage, and travel or party accessories.

 You may also take advantage of the walls and ceiling of the laundry area.
-It’s a great place to store bulky items such as comforters, curtains and winter jackets.
+It’s a great place to store bulky items such as comforters, curtains, and winter jackets.

 30×40 Barndominium Floor Plans with Pictures – Get inspired with these floor plan ideas